jochasinga/pluto/README.md

     >>> board = Board()

-However, to control an on-board LED on an anonymous board, you should provide an a pin number for the first time:
+However, to control an on-board LED on a board created by a generic Board class, you should provide an a pin number of the on-board LED:

     >>> board.led(9).on() # This board has a built-in LED on pin 9
-    >>> board.led.off()   # After that it is not necessary anymore

-One can also create Led instances
+You can also create Led instances

     >>> led = Led(board)
     >>> led.on()